-When President Coolidge spoke recently at the meeting of the Associated Press at the Waldorf, his speech was heard by people many miles distant before it was heard by those sitting not far from him in the panquet hall.
+When President Coolidge spoke recently at the meeting of the Associated Press at the Waldorf, his speech was heard by people many miles distant before it was heard by those sitting not far from him in the anquet hall.
 This was because his voice, carried on the wings of radio, traveled at the rate of 600,000 cycles per second, compared with about 60 cycles as the usual rate of traveling for the unassisted voice.
-This was one of the interesting statements made at the meeting of the Men's Club at the home of Guyon L. C. Earle, Friday evening, May 2, by the speaker of the evening, John V. L. Hogan, consulting radio engineer.
+This was the usual rate of traveling for the unassisted voice.
+This was one of the interesting statements made at the meeting of the Men's Club at the home of Guyon L. C. Earle, Friday evening, May 2, by the speaker of the evening, John V. L. Hogan, con-sulting radio engineer.
 Although radio has become popular and of extensive use only within three or four years, Mr. Hogan has been studying it since its early infancy, about 20 years, and is a master of the art.
 With great fluency and as simply as anyone could handle such a difficult subject, he told of the transmitter, the conveyor and the receiver of radio messages, and answered numerous questions from members of the club.
+Asked as to probable developments.
+Mr. Hogan said that and the bettering of the programs.
+The cost of transmitand the bettering of the programs.
+The cost of transmit-ting stations, he said, ranges all the way from \$50 to \$30,000.
+There are now thirty powerful stations.
+George H. Wicke, Markwood Road, and Horace Hume, Seasongood Road, were elected to membership.

 Asked as to probable developments, Mr. Hogan said that it is confidently expected communication with the cities of Europe by radio telephone will be established, and that it will also be possible for one to telephone to friends traveling on the ocean.
-He said that he looks for the reduction of the number of transmitting stations, their improvement, and the bettering of the programs.
-The cost of transmitting stations, he said, ranges all the way from \$50 to \$30,000.
-There are now thirty powerful stations.
+He said that he looks for the reduction of the number of transmitting stations, their improvement,